RULES FOR AUTHORS

 - E-mail addresses of authors, ORCID, position, scientific degree, title.

 The article should be divided into sections (Abstract, Nomenclature (if used), Introduction, Experimental, Results and Discussion, Conclusions, Acknowledgements, References, Tables, List of Figures), and, if necessary, into subsections and smaller structural units that have multilevel (if subsections are available) numbering.

 The annotation must provide information on the specific results of the work and the conclusions arising from them.
 The abstract should use the basic key concepts related to the submitted article, bearing in mind that most modern information systems carry out a contextual search only by the titles and annotations of scientific publications.
 The abstract should not contain equations, symbols, abbreviations, references to literature.
 At the end of the annotation, 5-7 keywords should be given that reflects the subject of the article.
 The volume of the abstract is 150-200 words.

 In the Introduction, it is recommended to clearly describe the object of research and give a brief overview of the works published on this topic.
 The list of references should reflect current publications on this topic over the past 5 years, taking into account the work of foreign scientists.

 References and footnotes

-Tables should have names and numeration and if necessary, explanatory texts and notes.
-The tables should be numbered only if there is more than one.
+Tables should be labeled and numbered, and if necessary, explanatory texts and notes.

 List of references

-* Names and initials of all authors (up to ten)
+- surnames and initials of all (up to six) authors